-With all that time spent inside, even the less introspective of us ended up by rethinking their priorities and even analyzing some things we used to take for granted before the lockdown.
+With all that time spent indoors, even the less introspective of us ended up rethinking their priorities and even analyzing some things we used to take for granted before the lockdown.

 Here are five random thoughts that hit me:

 1. Online shopping is safer than traditional shopping in so many ways.

 No virus, no traffic and, most importantly, no pretty shop windows to temp you into buying things you'll never wear.
 Seriously now, brick-and-mortar stores and boutiques have had a hard time during these past months.
 As if staying inside for months in a row was not enough, the reopening was very different from what we expected.
 Wearing gloves and face masks and waiting in line for a casual shopping session is not exactly a fun way to spend time with friends.
 And as much as I appreciated the intimate atmosphere, the extra attention of shop owners towards clients and the unique products one can find in small shops, my interest in online shopping has grown significantly in the past few years.
 Not to speak of online services that are so much faster, effective and time-saving.
 Online trainings are my favorites!
 2. We all need clothes to cover our bodies in any circumstances, pandemics included.